Family Watch International

 Family Watch International (FWI) is a fundamentalist Christian lobbying organization.
 Founded in 1999, the organization opposes homosexuality, legal abortion, birth control, comprehensive sex education, and other things that it regards as threats to the divinely ordained "natural family."
 It has a strong presence in Africa, where it promotes conservative policy and attitudes about sexuality through its United Nations (UN) consultative status.

 Under the name Global Helping to Advance Women and Children it is registered as a 501(c)(3) nonprofit organization headquartered in Gilbert, Arizona in the United States.

 The Southern Poverty Law Center classifies FWI as a hate group because it "promotes anti-LGBT pseudoscience that includes the falsehood that homosexuality is a mental disorder."

 History

 The organization's president, Sharon Slater, cofounded FWI after attending the World Congress of Families in Geneva, Switzerland in 1999.
 The organization remains affiliated with the World Congress of Families.

 Martin Ssempa, a FWI volunteer coordinator and pastor in Uganda, emerged in the 2010s as a prominent supporter of a bill making homosexuality punishable by death.
 FWI distanced itself from Ssempa when his support for the bill became public.
 Slater wrote that her organization had a "complicated" position on the Ugandan anti-homosexuality bill.

 In 2011 and 2012 FWI cosponsored a meeting for UN delegates called the Global Family Policy Forum.
 Speakers at the forum advocated for the idea of "curing" homosexuality using conversion therapy.

+In June 2023, Uganda passed a law making homosexual acts punishable by life imprisonment or by death, in some cases.
+The president said they had learned that homosexuality is a mental disease.
+Immediately, homosexual people in Uganda faced violence and an activist stated it was Sharon Slater, from Family Watch International that had lobbied for the passing of the law in Uganda.